PeterDrake/drakepedia/software_development/xp_coding_steps.md

 ---

+Make sure that the merge worked.
+If you get an error message indicating a merge conflict, resolve the conflict by editing the offending files and then committing again. **_Do not do anything else until you have resolved the conflict._**

 ## 3 Write/edit code
 ### 3.i Make sure you are in a clean state and on the right branch